 Login Help - 5

-In order to login to the EnronOnline site, you must have a valid User Name and Password, which are both case sensitive.
+In order to login to the EnronOnline site, you must have a valid User ID and Password, which are both case sensitive.
+If you do not yet have a User ID or Password, register for transaction access.
 If you are need further assistance, please Contact Us or your company administrator.

 Legal & Privacy Information – 6